 IHDA takes all allegations of fraud seriously.
 If you have reason to believe someone is providing fraudulent information in an attempt to obtain emergency rental assistance, please visit ilrpp.ihda.org/Application/ReportFraud and provide as much detail as possible so that IHDA can promptly investigate the matter.
 Alternatively, persons can file a complaint online with the Office of the Executive Inspector General.

-Illinois tenants residing outside of Cook County may be eligible to receive CBRAP assistance if:
+Illinois tenants residing may be eligible to receive CBRAP assistance if:

 - They have a pending eviction due to nonpayment.
 A court summons document will be required.

-- The household lives in Illinois (not available to residents of Cook County, unless they live within the city of Chicago) and rents their home as their primary residence.
+- The household lives in Illinois and rents their home as their primary residence.

 - The household experienced a financial hardship, including a loss of income or increased expenses, due to the COVID-19 pandemic.

-No, CBRAP assistance is available to all eligible renters in Illinois (outside of Cook County) regardless of immigration status.
+No, CBRAP assistance is available to all eligible renters in Illinois regardless of immigration status.
 CBRAP assistance is not a “public charge” benefit.

 No, your application will be ineligible for review.
 You must be in a court eviction proceeding and provide eviction court documentation to receive assistance from CBRAP.